Yonle/nodeJsVoip/Fork Notice.md

 Keep in mind that this will transmit a lot of data in second.
 Not only that, Noise Suppression is not available because i disabled these function and can caused your Speaker Sound to be listened by your mic.

+#### V2.0 Changes
+I added change Room support, Well.
 ### 4. I removed `socket.io.js`
 From earlier, Socket.io already gave a path to their socket.io script from beginning: `/socket.io/socket.io.js`.
 So i guess we do not need it either way.

+### 5. I modified `main.js`
+This file changed on version v2.0.
+Also like i said before, Added Submit button trigger so we can change room.

 ## Any question?
 I active both Discord and Telegram.
 So you can ask at those chat platform: